Here

-Here is a simple example to describe how we can de-couple objects.For example, we need to build an application about a man drives car, truck, and tractor.We have a man class like this:
+is a simple example to describe how we can de-couple objects.For example, we need to build an application about a man

-public class Man
+class Man

-private Car car = new Car();
+{private Car car = new Car();

 private Truck truck = new Truck();